-The scope of the self-selection problem can be illustrated by the fact that 'impersonal' questionnaires (e.g., mail surveys) typically attract an initial response rate of only around 30%, and over 50% can already be seen as a good response (Gillham, 2000).
-Although there are several ways of increasing respondent motivation and subsequent return rate (cf. Sections 3.2.1 and 3.3), with the exception of 'captive groups' (e.g., students surveyed in a lecture hall as part of some scheduled instructional activity), we can always expect a considerable self-selection effect, which suggests that - given that in order to ensure sample representativeness, a response rate of at least 80% is considered necessary - survey samples are frequently biased in some unknown manner (Aiken, 1997).
+The scope of the self-selection problem can be illustrated by the fact that "impersonal" questionnaires (e.g., mail surveys) typically attract an initial response rate of only around 30%, and over 50% can already be seen as a good response (Gillham, 2008).
+Although there are several ways of increasing respondent motivation and subsequent return rate (see Sections 3.2.1, 3.2.4, and 3.3), with the exception of "captive groups" (e.g., students surveyed in a lecture hall as part of some scheduled instructional activity), we can always expect a considerable self-selection effect, which suggests that-given that in order to ensure sample representativeness a response rate of at least 80% is considered necessary-survey samples are frequently biased in some unknown manner (Aiken, 1997).